blinklv/go-connpool/README.md

 return err
 ```

-`Pool.New` creates a new connection by using the underlying dial field instead of acquiring a existing connection in the pool.
-This way can guarantee getting a valid connection in first retrying unless the background can't serve normally.
+`Pool.New` creates a new connection by using the underlying dial field instead of acquiring an existing connection in the pool.
+This way can guarantee to get a valid connection in the first retrying unless the background can't serve normally.
 No matter which way we use to get a connection from the pool, we must close it at the end. `Conn.Close` method tries to put the connection into the pool if there is enough room in which.
 This step is very critical, so you shouldn't ignore it; Otherwise, no connection will be reused.
 In fact, even though you don't use any connection pool, closing connections is necessary to prevent resource leak.

 #### Release connections